 - I use corn starch a lot in my baking.
-Cake flour is a combination of all-purpose and corn starch but in Australia is not so readily available.
+Cake flour is a combination of all-purpose and cornstarch but in Australia is not so readily available.
 I use this combo in my recipes a lot instead of using cake flour.

 TOOLS USED IN THIS RECIPE

-- I love these silicone muffin trays for the shape these give my cupcakes and because they're so flexible.
+- I use these silicone muffin trays as I like the shape they give my cupcakes

-- A handheld beater or stand mixer will make mixing easier.
+- A handheld beater or stand mixer

 WANT MORE CAKES AND CUPCAKES?
 CLICK HERE